braidpool/braidpool/README.md

-# Proposal for Braidpool
+# Proposal

 Read the [complete proposal](proposal/proposal.pdf).

-Braidpool provides:
+The pool provides:

 1. Lower variance for independent miners, even when large miners join the pool.